appliedblockchain/mantle/README.md

 ### Symmetric encryption

 Facilitated via the `encryptSymmetric` and `decryptSymmetric` static methods.
-Shared secrets can be generated via `createSharedSecret`.
+Shared secrets can be generated via `createSymmetricKey`.

 # IPFS setup